 The first group stretched their whole body for 30 minutes daily for 5 days weekly and the second group walked briskly for the same time and frequency.

 The group who stretched saw bigger changes in blood pressure across all three types of measurement.
-However, the walkers lost more body fat off their waist.
+However, the walkers lost more body fat from their waist.
 So, you can imagine what walking and stretching could do!

 Dr. Chilibeck suggested that positive benefits could be achieved in a shorter routine emphasizing larger leg muscles such as quadriceps and hamstrings.
 There have been several research studies suggesting with regular practice, yoga may modestly reduce high blood pressure.